ethereum/devp2p/discv5/discv5-wire.md

 The protocol deals with four distinct kinds of packets:

 - Ordinary message packets, which carry an encrypted/authenticated message.
+- Session message packets.
+These are identical to an ordinary message packets, but cannot trigger a handshake.
 - WHOAREYOU packets, which are sent when the recipient of an ordinary message packet cannot decrypt/authenticate the packet's message.
 - Handshake message packets, which are sent following WHOAREYOU.
 These packets establish a new session and carry handshake-related data in addition to the encrypted/authenticated message.
-- Notification message packets.
-These are identical to an ordinary message packets, but cannot trigger a handshake.

 In the following definitions, we assume that the sender of a packet has knowledge of its own 256-bit node ID (`src-id`) and the node ID of the packet destination (`dest-id`).
 When